Skip to main content

 For a new value to be adopted, the same level of consensus between nodes needs to be reached as for transaction sets.

-Changes to network wide settings have to be orchestrated properly between validators as well as non validating nodes:
+Changes to network wide settings have to be orchestrated properly between validators as well as non validating nodes.
+The general process validators have used to propose and vote on network settings is as follows:

-• a change is vetted between operators (changes can be bundled)
+1. A change is vetted between operators (changes can be bundled).

-• an effective date in the future is picked for the change to take effect (controlled by upgradetime)
+2. An effective date in the future is picked for the change to take effect (controlled by the upgradetime parameter of the upgrades command).

-• if applicable, communication is sent out to all network users
+3. If applicable, communication is sent out to all network users.

 • nodes missing consensus (aka "getting stuck"), and having to use history to rejoin